SQL Notebook

 FROM parking_history;

-When you calculate something, it is better using AS to give it a clear name.
+When you compute something, use AS to give it a clear name.

 Removing Duplicates